 - the possible side effects of each treatment

-- practical things such as how often you would need to go to hospital, or how far away your nearest hospital is
+- practical things, such as how often you would need to go to hospital, or how far away your nearest hospital is

-- how the treatment you choose now would affect your treatment options in the future if your cancer comes back or spreads.
+- how the treatment you choose now could affect your treatment options later if your cancer comes back or spreads

 It can help to write down any questions you want to ask at your next appointment.
 And to write down or record what’s said to help you remember it.
 It can also help to take someone to appointments, such as your partner, friend or family member.